 Lesley joined Watsi on September 13th, 2013.
-Five years ago, Lesley joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Lesley's most recent donation traveled 4,200 miles to support Laiyorie, a three-year-old from Tanzania, to fund surgery that will enable him to use his hands.
+Six years ago, Lesley joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Lesley's most recent donation traveled 4,200 miles to support Gift, a two-year-old boy from Tanzania, to fund life-changing clubfoot surgery.

 Laiyorie is a three year old baby boy and the last born child in a family of seven children.
 Unfortunately, Laiyorie's father passed away last year leaving their mother with seven children to take care of all by herself.
 She was able to start a small business which sells kerosene, sugar, and a few other commodities to make a living and help her provide for her children.
 Laiyore was born with deformed fingers of the right hand due to amniotic banding and webbed toes on his right leg.
 His parents could not seek treatment for him due to financial challenges.
 But when his mother learned about African Mission Healthcare from the doctors who visited her church she decided to seek treatment for him with our medical partner.
 But his mother cannot afford her son’s treatment cost.
 Fortunately, our medical partner, African Mission Healthcare, can help.
 Laiyorie has been scheduled for surgery to remove his deformed index finger which will help him use the remaining fingers with ease in carrying out his daily activities.
 Now, Laiyorie's mother asks for your help and support in funding this $1,088 surgery.
 Laiyorie’s mother shared, “With all the responsibility I have to provide and care for my children I will not be able to afford my son’s treatment cost.
 Please kindly help my son have this surgery.”